Building Local Warning Networks for the Detection and Human Dimension of Ciguatera Fish Poisoning in Indonesian Communities

 • Sixth PST meeting [photo] (September 22, 2022, in conjunction with PICES-2022 in Busan, Korea)

-Objectives: (1) to review the current state of the FishGIS application, (2) to assess the results to date from the field sampling program in the Gili Matra Island region and modify, if needed, plans for the follow-up surveys, and (3) to discuss activities for the rest of Year 3, including a community training and dissemination workshop in Lombok in January 2023 and a final PST meeting in March 2023.
+Objectives: (1) to review the current state of the FishGIS application, (2) to assess the results to date from the field sampling program in the Gili Matra region and modify, if needed, plans for the follow-up surveys, and (3) to discuss activities for the rest of Year 3, including a community training and dissemination workshop in Lombok in January 2023 and a final PST meeting in March 2023.

 • Fifth PST virtual meeting (April 25, 2022)